chrisweb/web-audio-api-player/README.md

 * add feature to crossfade two songs "on end" (if there is a the next song in a playlist) or just fade out (current song) / fade in (next song)
 * currently the "find song in queue" can't retrieve songs by queue index, is this useful anyway?
 * use suspend and resume if for some time no sound was played? ... to free device resources.
 As suspend returns a promise, does this mean suspending and resuming takes time? if so how much time does it take, based on that information we can decide after how much time it makes sense to suspend the ctx to save device resources
-* use the [requestAnimation](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) frame or the [requestidlecallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) instead of setInterval for playing progress callback?
 * use web workers, especially for the decoding of the ArrayBuffer into an AudioBuffer, to not block the main thread while decoding?
 * add a shuffle songs mode
-* add a loop song (<https://webaudio.github.io/web-audio-api/#looping-AudioBufferSourceNode>) (actually maybe this works today, did not verify, loop playlist should work)
+* add a loop song (<https://webaudio.github.io/web-audio-api/#looping-AudioBufferSourceNode>) feature (actually maybe this already works today, need to verify)
 * add support for more codecs (flac, wav, ogg vorbis, opus, aac): also check the available codecs and defined sources, play the first one that has matches and available codec, let user define order of preferred codecs for playback
 * write code tests!!! (goal ofc 100% coverage), add [tests coverage badge](https://coveralls.io)
 * add saucelabs (or similar) browser testing (and their badge [browser compatibility table badge](https://saucelabs.com/blog/new-open-sauce-ui-and-refreshed-build-status-badges) in readme) to add a test suite for all player features